Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ### Initializer setting

-In the previous sections, when we calling `get_variable`, we specified the method of initializing the parameters by `initializer`.
+In the previous sections, when we call `get_variable`, we specify the method of initializing the parameters by `initializer`.
 In OneFlow, we provide many initializers which can be found in `oneflow/python/ops/initializer_util.py`

-After setting `initializer`, the initialization is done by OneFlow framework.
-Exactly time is: when user call the `CheckPoint.init`, OneFlow will **initialize all the data** created by get_variable according to `initializer`.
+After we setting the `initializer`, the initialization is done by OneFlow framework.
+The specific time is: when user call the `CheckPoint.init`, OneFlow will **initialize all the data** created by get_variable according to `initializer`.

 Some common `initializer`: